yikewanguk/yikewanguk.github.io/_pages/about.md

 - *2024.09*: &nbsp;🎉🎉 Became a PhD Candidate in Tongji University!

 # 📝 Publications
-- ** Capace: A Head-Mounted Haptic System for Attention Regulation in Adults with Deficit/Hyperactivity Disorder (ADHD), Wang et al. (*Under Review*, 2025).
+- **Capace: A Head-Mounted Haptic System for Attention Regulation in Adults with Deficit/Hyperactivity Disorder (ADHD)**, Wang et al. (*Under Review*, 2025).
-- ** Designing Affective Biofeedback: A Survey of Emotion Regulation Systems for Chronic Health Conditions, Wang et al. (*Under Review*, 2025).
+- **Designing Affective Biofeedback: A Survey of Emotion Regulation Systems for Chronic Health Conditions**, Wang et al. (*Under Review*, 2025).

 # 🎖 Honors and Awards
 - **2021** iF Design Award